Unbanked – Why Are Canadians Turning Away from Traditional Financial Institutions?

 Companies like EQ Bank and Tangerine skip the substantial overhead costs of maintaining physical branches, and this allows them to pass on the savings to their customers.
 Monthly banking fees are reduced or completely eliminated, and there are typically no minimum balance requirements.
 The branchless might also benefit from unlimited transactions, free electronic funds transfers and higher interest rates on savings and investment accounts than they would get from a traditional bank.

-For example, the savings account interest rate with EQ Bank is 1.50%*, while TD’s everyday savings account generates a comparatively paltry 0.05%.
+For example, the savings account interest rate with EQ Bank is 2.50%*, while TD’s everyday savings account generates a paltry percentage in comparison.

 Digital financial institutions may also offer innovative, hybridized products and services that traditional banks don’t.
 A good example is Wealthsimple, whose Wealthsimple Cash product aims to combine the interest of a savings account with some of the functionality of a chequing account.
 Chequing-like features for Wealthsimple Cash—including a prepaid card, bill pay, and ATM withdrawals—are yet to debut.
 But if all its planned functionality is realized, Wealthsimple Cash will likely lure many Canadians away from old-school bank accounts and into unbanked territory.